whitte5219/RoLight-Server-finder/README.md

 # RoLight-Server-finder
-an advanced exstention to search and fetch a servers detailed region with one button *(its original name is "RoLight-Server-Finder" but it was named "roblox server region finder" for better understanding)*
+an advanced exstention to search and fetch for servers and detailed region info with one button *(its original name is "RoLight-Server-Finder" but it was named "roblox server region finder" for better understanding)*

 # download instructions